ethmobile/ethdroid/README.md

 }
 ```

-### Connect to a node
+### Communicate with a node

-In your Application class for example :
+In your Application class :
 ```java
 [...]
 public EthereumJava ethereumjava;